NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/readme.md

   - out/ contains the artifacts created from building our game into Java executables.
 There should be an easier way to always run programs from the top-level directory, so out/ can be ignored.

 ##### src
-  src/ contains the source code for Tsuro
+  src/ contains most of the source code for Tsuro

   - Within src/com/tsuro are the separate packages for a game of Tsuro
     - action/ contains the implementation for actions that can be taken on the board